How Educators Can Use Claude Cowork to Turn a Semester Folder Into a Course Retrospective Packet

 Tool-specific instructions

 Cowork is a good fit because the core work is evidence gathering across a local folder, not just drafting one memo from memory.
-Folder instructions are especially useful if you prepare retrospective packets every term.
+Cowork projects are especially useful if you prepare retrospective packets every term because the folder structure, instructions, and memory can stay together over time.

 Quality checks